As an international student at Kutztown University, you are required to:

 - Attend the institution listed on your I-20/DS-2019.

-- Make normal academic progress towards completing your program before your DS-2019 program end date.
+- Make normal academic progress towards completing your degree or program before your I-20/DS-2019 program end date.

 - Maintain good academic standing (no academic probation).